Code-Inside/Blog/_posts/2016-03-23-debugging-dotnet-based-windows-error-reports.md

 ## P8: Finding the exact position of the faulting code with ILSpy

 Now we need to look at the methods IL.
-You can use [ILSpy](http://ilspy.net/) or any other .NET decompiler.
-Make sure you switch from the C# view to IL view and go to the faulting method:
+You can use [ILSpy](http://ilspy.net/) or any other .NET decompiler (ildasm is not very comfortable, we only used it to get the method name).
+If you choosed ILSpy make sure you switch from the C# view to IL view and go to the faulting method:

 ![x]({{BASE_PATH}}/assets/md-images/2016-03-23/ilspy-code.png "ILSpy")